-2.3.2 Climatic conditions
+2.3.1 Climatic conditions

 Broken Hill is a typically dry, semi-arid area that experiences low rainfall.
-While above average rainfall occurred in October and November it appears that rainfall was insufficient to trigger substantial plant growth.
-Prolonged dry weather preceding the survey had caused many plants to die making them difficult to identify and it is likely that there are multiple species present in the seed bank that were not evident during the survey.
+However, average rainfall was not received for any month of 2019, as seen in Figure 2.3, and below average rainfall was also received in 2018.
+This prolonged dry weather preceding the survey had caused many plants to die making them difficult to identify, and it is likely that there are multiple species present in the seed bank that were not evident during the survey.
+The results of this round of monitoring surveys, and the previous round of monitoring surveys need to be interpreted against the background of below average rainfall.